 There’s nothing to say that your story absolutely must begin at the beginning.
 Many story openings cut forward to later events or recall much earlier ones than the main time-frame of the story.

-Gabriel Garcia Marquez’s brilliant opening sentence to his novel One Hundred Years of Solitude is a good example:
+Gabriel Garcia Marquez’s brilliant opening sentence to his novel One Hundred Years of Solitude is a good example of how to create a novel with a beginning scenario that plays with place and time:

 Many years later, as he faced the firing squad, Colonel Aureliano Buendia was to remember that distant afternoon when his father took him to discover ice.